tobHai/cdc-talk/slides.md

 </v-clicks>

 <!--
+  Listen to changes in a datastore

   Transaction log: foundation of modern database system
   Each action executed recorded in log
   Turning the database inside out
   Low level construct (log) -> API for consuming it